Also known as Scatter Plot and Scattergram.

 - Look at how the pattern appears and how the two variables vary together.

 The following is an analysis that shows the relationship between the volume and the diameter of sample trees in a forest (see sample data).
+The scatter diagram strongly suggests a correlation between the two variables.

 Example – Service Environment